genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 </configuration>
 ```

+Please see [here](/creating-applications/configure-runtime/processes-xml/) for a detailed description of the processes configuration.
 <!-- ADD THIS DO DAY 5 AS AN EXERCISE
 #### Overriding default configurations
 You can override the standard definitions using the site-specific folder located at ..\alpha\server\jvm\alpha-site-specific\src\main\resources\cfg\